eduardo-prjadko/el_transportes_poa/README.md

 * LIMIT - number of rows retrieved from endpoint
 * CONTAINER - the name of the azure storage container where data will be saved.
 There is no need the previously create the container, since the app automatocally creates it.

 It can be set in VSCode or Azure Portal.
 FOr more information about setting environment variables on Azure Functions follow [this link](https://docs.microsoft.com/en-us/azure/azure-functions/functions-how-to-use-azure-function-app-settings?tabs=portal).
+<br><br>
+> Obs: for unit testing purpose, it is needed to set the environment variable AzureWebJobsStorage, which points to the storage connection string found in Azure Portal.